iturdikulov/notes/my_routine.md

 You need to give your bran and mind some time to relax.
-At this time I can consume some [[media]], read [[my_fiction_books|fiction books]], listen not-agressie music, etc.
+At this time I can consume some [[media]], read [[my_fiction_books|fiction books]], listen music, etc.

 Don't forget about yourself and don't try to make longer your day (this is bad idea).
-Try to start sleep maximum at 00:00, breath deeply and keep thinking about something good.
+Try to start sleep maximum at 00:00 (with some preparations before), breath deeply and keep thinking about something good.